DARGMINTS/argument-density/README.md

 ## Acknowledgements
 This research has been supported by DARGMINTS (POCI/01/0145/FEDER/031460), LIACC (FCT/UID/CEC/0027/2020) and CLUP (UIDB/00022/2020), funded by Fundação para a Ciência e a Tecnologia (FCT).

+The base code is inspired by [this implementation of Chris McCormick and Nick Ryan](https://colab.research.google.com/drive/1pTuQhug6Dhl9XalKB0zUGf4FIdYFlpcX).

 ## Contact Persons
 * Gil Rocha, gil.rocha@fe.up.pt
 * Bernardo Leite, bernardo.leite@fe.up.pt